 Canterbury strives to become the most vibrant community it can be.
 Founded in the Catholic tradition, Canterbury welcomes and is enriched by students and faculty of all faiths.
-As one of our Five Values, Spirituality plays a central role in the School.
+As one of our Five Values, Spirituality plays a central role in the day-to-day life of the School.

-The Deacon and the Director of the Center for Spirituality, Service, and Justice work collaboratively with faculty and students to encourage and stimulate the spiritual growth of all.
+The Chaplain, the Theology Department, and the Director of the D'Amour Center for Faith, Service, and Justice work collaboratively with faculty and students to encourage and stimulate the spiritual growth of all.
 Our Sacristans and Interfaith Council are student leadership positions that work together to lead retreats, promote service initiatives, and host opportunities for interfaith dialogue.
 Leadership retreats, religious retreats, peer ministry meetings, community service projects, and a host of other activities help build our community, one that is dedicated to living Christian values.
-The School's mission hopes to promote spiritual growth and the love of God, self, and others as we work to become the best we can be intellectually, spiritually, emotionally, and physically.
+The School's mission hopes to promote spiritual growth and the love of God, self, and others as we work to become the best we can be not only spiritually, but also intellectually, emotionally, and physically.

 As part of students' spiritual growth, Canterbury encourages all students to attend a religious service each week.
 Mass is held on campus each Sunday at the Chapel of Our Lady at 11:30 a.m.
-Boarders are required to attend Mass on Sunday mornings unless they have weekend or overnight permission (see pg.
+Boarders are required to attend Mass on Sunday mornings unless they have weekend or overnight permissions (see pg.
 12).
 Boarders who practice another religion may also choose to attend a service at a local place of worship.
-Students who would like to attend services off campus must meet with the Director of the Center for Spirituality, Service, and Justice for arrangements.
+Students who would like to attend services off campus must meet with the Director of the D'Amour Center for Faith, Service, and Justice for arrangements.